javaplus/DockerDojo/labs/intro.md

 ```
 If you do it correctly, you should be able to open a browser to http://localhost:8080 again and see your new message instead of the default nginx greeting.

+To get out of the bash(shell) prompt, you can simply type **exit** to return back to your command prompt/terminal.

 Try killing the container and then start a new ngnx container.
 Then check the index.html in the new container.
 Is your message still there?
 Why wouldn't it be there?